 When Walter Daly gave up the Institute directorship to become dean of the medical school in 1983, he was succeeded by the new chair of the medical school's Department of Medicine, Dr. August "Gus" Watanabe.
-Then Gus left in 1990 to become Eli Lilly's vice president for research, and the question came up as to whether the next Institute director should again be the person succeeding Gus as chair of time director.

-attention to manage it.
-It was time to consider hiring a full-
+Then Gus left in 1990 to become Eli Lilly's vice president for research, and the question came up as to whether the next Institute director should again be the person succeeding Gus as chair of the Department of Medicine.
+By now, however, the Institute had clearly grown too large for part-time management, and people also realized that one person alone could not handle the dual responsibilities of running the Department of Medicine and the Regenstrief Institute.
+For one thing, Sam's endowment had arrived at the Institute's doorstep and needed someone's attention to manage it.
+It was time to consider hiring a fulltime director.

 The Foundation's deliberations were attended by lengthy discussions echoing a debate that had been going on throughout the Institute's history.
 Is the Regenstrief Institute just a convenient flexible funding source for the medical school's Department of Medicine and a minor footnote on published papers?
-Or is the Regenstrief Institute a world-class scientific institute with its own endowment, board, staff, and director?
+Or is the Regenstrief Institute a worldclass scientific institute with its own endowment, board, staff, and director?
 A search committee was convened and charged with conveying to the candidates that they would be paid by the Regenstrief Institute and that the Institute would be their full-time job.
 Len Betley and Walter Daly drafted formal instructions to that effect.
 The next director of the Regenstrief Institute would wear only one hat.

 A national search was begun.
 The timing was good because Sam Regenstrief's endowment made it possible to fund a full-time position.
 But the timing was also bad because health services research had suddenly surfaced in the public and governmental consciousness.
 Congress had created the Agency for Health Care Policy and Research, and the VA budget was growing.
-The federal government was funding any research institute that had any kind of track record and could put together a plan for health services research.
+The federal government was funding any research institute that had any kind of track record and could Joanne Fox with former Institute directors Walter Daly and Gus Watanabe put together a plan for health services research.
 This made it difficult to recruit an external candidate-mature candidates at other institutions were happy to stay where they already had a good thing going, and they couldn't be lured at a reasonable cost.
 The committee kept looking, while interim director Dr. David Smith held down the fort.
 Two years later, the Institute still didn't have a full-time director.